MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/collaborate-as-a-team.md

 5. Ensure that **Admins and users in the guest inviter role can invite** and **Members can invite** are both set to **Yes**.
 6. If you made changes, click **Save**.

 Note the settings in the **Collaboration restrictions** section.
-Make sure that the domains of the users that you want to collaborate with aren't blocked.
+Make sure that the domains of the guests that you want to collaborate with aren't blocked.

 ## Teams guest access settings